loicsalzmann/Git/README.md

 ----

-### Commit, push and merge latest changes from dev branch into master
+### Commit, push in dev branch and merge into master
 1. **Add files to track**

 	```